La-Lojban/lojban.pw/pages/books/learn-lojban.md

 ### Free word order.
 Tags for places

 Usually we don't need all the places of a verb, so we can omit the unnecessary ones by replacing them with **zo'e**.
 However, we can use _place tags_ to explicitly refer to a needed place.
-Place tags work like modal words but deal with the place structure of verbs:
+Place tags work like modal particles but deal with the place structure of relations:

 > **mi prami do** is the same as
 > **fa mi prami fe do**